komar41/komar41.github.io/_pages/about.md

 ---

 <p align='justify'>
 Hi.
 I am a Ph.D. student in Computer Science from University of Illinois Chicago and working part-time as a Research Assistant at the <a href='https://www.evl.uic.edu/people/2588'>Electronic Visualization Lab (EVL)</a> and also as a Teaching Assistant in the <a href='#https://cs.uic.edu/'>Computer Science department</a>.
 I am advised by <a href='https://fmiranda.me/'>Dr Fabio Miranda</a> and my work lies in the intersection of urban computing, data visualization and applied machine learning.
-Previously, I had worked as a full-time Lecturer at the <a href='https://uttarauniversity.edu.bd/department-of-cse/'>Uttara University</a>, Bangladesh from 2019 to 2021.<br>
+Previously, I had worked as a full-time Lecturer at <a href='https://uttarauniversity.edu.bd/department-of-cse/'>Uttara University</a>, Bangladesh from 2019 to 2021.<br>
 </p>
 <strong>Competencies:</strong> Urban Computing, Data Structures & Algorithms, Data Analysis, Data Visualization, Machine Learning